LovekeshAnand/love-authentication/README.md

-# Love-Auth 🛡️ - Authentication & User Management Package
+# LoveAuth 🛡️ - Authentication & User Management Package

-Love-Auth is a ready-to-use authentication and user management system built with **Node.js, Express, and Mongoose**.
+LoveAuth is a ready-to-use authentication and user management system built with **Node.js, Express, and Mongoose**.
 It comes with essential authentication features, structured routes, and utility functions to speed up your backend development. 🚀

 ---